Hospitals with the highest IT expenses

 Software and information technology (IT) in healthcare have proven integral to improving patient care outcomes and reducing costs.
-The most prolific example of healthcare IT is the electronic health record (EHR), which enables secure patient data collection and sharing between providers.
-Other popular platforms include computerized physician order entry (CPOE), PACS, patient portals and telehealth.
+The most prolific example of healthcare technology is the electronic health record (EHR), which enables secure patient data collection and sharing between providers.
+Other popular platforms include computerized physician order entry (CPOE), financial accounting programs, PACS, patient portals and telehealth.

 Operating budgets forecast hospital department expenditures and revenues for the coming year, including IT operating expenses.
 As the year goes on, hospital leaders and supply chain managers may adjust purchasing and other spending to ensure the actual budget aligns with the original projection.

 What does a hospital’s IT operating budget cover?

 Hospital IT budgets can cover many expenses including but not limited to:

 - Software solutions being used by clinical and administrative staff

 - Medical devices for patient and vital sign monitoring

 - Imaging equipment for diagnosis or surgical preparation